malisit/emoticons/README.md

 # emoticons

-Output emojis in command line applications for dart.
+Use emojis in your strings.

 ## Usage